emipa606/SSRaidersCanSwim/README.md

 Look out!
 With this mod, raiders can swim through deep water!
 But that means your colonists can as well...

 People can swim through deep water at 4.2% move speed.
 No other stats are affected while in deep water.
-Oh, also, they'll be considered as "lying down" (lower accuracy)
+Oh, also, they&apos;ll be considered as &quot;lying down&quot; (lower accuracy)

-**Yes, it works with Rainbeau's Fertile Fields (Impassable water will be passable) and sd Terraforming remains untested.**
+**Yes, it works with Rainbeau&apos;s Fertile Fields (Impassable water will be passable) and sd Terraforming remains untested.**

 ![Image](https://i.imgur.com/Rs6T6cr.png)